Financial Stress Index Signal

 Signal Summary:

-- Configuration statement: Given the latest STLFSI4 value of -0.299 and a Stress_z of 1.214, this setup aligns with Downward-biased price paths and Elevated volatility, where the dominant risk is Regime shift, not Mean reversion.
+- Configuration statement: Given a Stress_z of -0.44 and STLFSI4 of -0.74, this setup aligns with Range-biased price paths and Normal volatility, where the dominant risk is Mean reversion, not Regime shift.

-- The signal is currently classified as Bearish, indicating a transition toward higher systemic financial stress (1).
+- The signal is currently classified as Neutral, indicating a transition into normal market functioning following a sustained period of elevated stress (1).

-- Conviction Band: Medium; Interpretation Confidence: High Confidence; Internal Conflict Flag: No. Signal Stability Assessment: Deteriorating; Threshold Proximity: Near; Revision Sensitivity: Unknown.
+- Conviction Band: Medium; Interpretation Confidence: High Confidence; Internal Conflict Flag: No. Signal Stability Assessment: Improving; Threshold Proximity: Near; Revision Sensitivity: Unknown.

 Methodology Applied:

-- Neutral regimes are identified when neither Bearish nor Bullish criteria are met (1).
+- Neutral regimes are identified when metrics fall between Bearish (+0.5 z-score) and Bullish thresholds (1).

 Key Dynamics: